-Standard 2.1 of the Code of Conduct requires all Councillors to treat fellow Councillors, Council employees and Members of the public with courtesy, honesty and fairness".
-Councillor O'Callaghan breached that standard by failing to publicly acknowledge the Chairs' authority to make a procedural decision and by failing to respect the authority of the Mayor's position as chair of the meeting.
+Standard 2.1 of the Code of Conduct requires all Councillors to treat fellow Councillors, Councillor O'Callaghan breached that standard by failing to publicly acknowledge the Chairs' authority to make a procedural decision and by failing to respect the authority of the Mayor's position as chair of the meeting.
 3. That Councillor O'Callaghan's Facebook post of 22 June 2022 was inappropriate conduct in that it was in breach of a behavioural standard in the Code of Conduct, specifically: Standard 3.3 of the Code of Conduct requires all Councillors to "at all times strive to maintain and strengthen the public's trust and confidence in the integrity of Council and avoid any action which may diminish its standing, authority or dignity".
 Councillor O'Callaghan breached this standard by failing to publicly acknowledge that she had been informed that her request for particular budget information could not be accommodated because in order to do so Council would have to compile a bespoke budget expressly responsive to her request.
 4. That Councillor O'Callaghan's Facebook post on 5 July 2022 was inappropriate conduct in that it was in breach of a behavioural standard in the Code of Conduct, specifically: Standard 3.3 of the Code of Conduct requires all Councillors to "at all times strive to maintain and strengthen the public's trust and confidence in the integrity of Council and avoid any action which may diminish its standing, authority or dignity".
 Councillor O'Callaghan breached this standard by misrepresenting the facts of the Council's obligations to the State government under the funding agreement, and by failing to include contextual information.
-Council then made the following order: 1.
-Council directs Councillor O'Callaghan to attend training about the appropriate use of social media - within 60 days of this meeting and to notify the Chief Executive Officer when the training is complete; and 2.
-Consistent with section 150AH (b) (vi) of the Local Government Act 2009, advise Councillor Fran O'Callaghan that engaging in the same type of conduct again, could see the matter be treated as misconduct.
+Council directs Councillor O'Callaghan to attend training about the appropriate use of social media - within 60 days of this meeting and to notify the Chief Executive Officer when the training is complete; and Consistent with section 150AH (b) (vi) of the Local Government Act 2009, advise Councillor Fran O'Call -- --